reactnatively/react-native-tenderloin/README.md

 # React Natively

+Projects that use React Native to tell the story of humanity.
+Here we'll capture how humans interact with each other using technology.

 ## Tenderloin

 We're creating a simple app to allow iOS &amp; Android users the ability to swipe through different quotes and tell us if they have heard it before.